Bunch, Oklahoma

-Bunch is an unincorporated community and Census designated place in southwestern Adair County, Oklahoma, United States.
+Bunch (ᏤᎩ) is an unincorporated community and Census designated place in southwestern Adair County, Oklahoma, United States.
+As of the 2020 census, Bunch had a population of 70.
 It was named after a Cherokee vice-chief named Rabbit Bunch who lived in the area in the 1880s.
 Nestled in the Sallisaw Creek valley, Bunch is bisected by what used to be the Kansas City Southern Railroad, now CPKC, which was built in the 1890s.
 Bunch is in the Cookson Hills area of eastern Oklahoma which are a part of the western area of the Ozark Mountains.
 The Cookson Hills Wildlife Management Area is west of the town.
 Two and one-half miles north of town is Cave Springs Public Schools, a K-12 school which serves Bunch and the surrounding area.